hello-robot/stretch_install/docs/robot_install.md

 In particular, your new robot install will require the old install's robot calibration data.
 The steps to copy this material from an existing install is:

  1. Boot into the robot's original Ubuntu partition and plug in a USB key.
- 2. The robot calibration data lives inside of a directory called `stretch-re1-<xxxx>`, where `<xxxx>` is your robot's serial number.
+ 2. The robot calibration data lives inside of a directory called `stretch-re<y>-<xxxx>`, where `<y>` is your robot model number (1 or 2), and `<xxxx>` is your robot's serial number.
 There's a few versions of this directory and you will need to decide which version to backup.
-Each Ubuntu user has a version of this directory located at `/home/$USER/stretch_user/stretch-re1-<xxxx>`.
+Each Ubuntu user has a version of this directory located at `/home/$USER/stretch_user/stretch-re<y>-<xxxx>`.
 These user versions are updated when the user runs a URDF calibration, swaps out an end effector, updates Stretch parameters, and more.
-There's also a system version located at `/etc/hello-robot/stretch-re1-<xxxx>`, which is likely the oldest version since it was created at Hello Robot HQ.
-If you're not sure which version to backup, use the version at `/etc/hello-robot/stretch-re1-<xxxx>` for the next step.
+There's also a system version located at `/etc/hello-robot/stretch-re<y>-<xxxx>`, which is likely the oldest version since it was created at Hello Robot HQ.
+If you're not sure which version to backup, use the version at `/etc/hello-robot/stretch-re<y>-<xxxx>` for the next step.
- 3. Copy the `stretch-re1-<xxxx>` directory, where `<xxxx>` is your robot's serial number, to a USB key.
+ 3. Copy the `stretch-re<y>-<xxxx>` directory, where `<xxxx>` is your robot's serial number, to a USB key.
-    - For example, if you're copying the system version, you can run a command similar to `cp -r /etc/hello-robot/stretch-re1-<xxxx> /media/$USER/<USBKEY>` from the command line, where `<USBKEY>` and `<xxxx>` is replaced with the mounted USB key's name and the robot's serial number, respectively.
+    - For example, if you're copying the system version, you can run a command similar to `cp -r /etc/hello-robot/stretch-re<y>-<xxxx> /media/$USER/<USBKEY>` from the command line, where `<USBKEY>` and `<xxxx>` is replaced with the mounted USB key's name and the robot's serial number, respectively.
     - Or, you can open the file explorer to copy the directory.

-If your previous partition is corrupted or inaccessible, contact Hello Robot support and they will be able to supply an older version of the `stretch-re1-<xxxx>` directory.
+If your previous partition is corrupted or inaccessible, contact Hello Robot support and they will be able to supply an older version of the `stretch-re<y>-<xxxx>` directory.

 ## Setup the BIOS